Centrifugal compressor: Pros and cons

-Structural mechanics, manufacture and design compromise
+Structural mechanics, manufacture, and design compromise

-Ideally, centrifugal compressor impellers have thin air-foil blades that are strong, each mounted on a light rotor.
-This material would be easy to machine or cast and inexpensive.
+Ideally, centrifugal compressor impellers have thin and strong airfoil blades, each mounted on a light rotor.
+This material would be easy and cheap to machine or cast.
 Additionally, it would generate no operating noise, and have a long life while operating in any environment.

-From the very start of the aero-thermodynamic design process, the aerodynamic considerations and optimizations [29,30] are critical to have a successful design. during the design, the centrifugal impeller's material and manufacturing method must be accounted for within the design, whether it be plastic for a vacuum cleaner blower, aluminum alloy for a turbocharger, steel alloy for an air compressor or titanium alloy for a gas turbine.
-It is a combination of the centrifugal compressor impeller shape, its operating environment, its material and its manufacturing method that determines the impeller's structural integrity.
+From the very start of the aero-thermodynamic design process, the aerodynamic considerations and optimizations [29,30] are critical to have a successful design.
+During the design phase, the centrifugal impeller's material and manufacturing method must be accounted for, whether it be plastic for a vacuum cleaner blower, aluminum alloy for a turbocharger, steel alloy for an air compressor, or titanium alloy for a gas turbine.
+It is a combination of the centrifugal-compressor impeller shape, its operating environment, its material, and its manufacturing method that determines the impeller's structural integrity.